-Today blogs are being used for all sorts of purposes.
+Today blogs are being used for all sorts of purposes and the benefits of blogging is limitless.
 You have companies that use blogs to communicate and interact with customers and other stake holders.
 Newspapers that incorporated blogs to their main website to offer a new channel for their writers.
 Individuals that created a blog to share with the world their expertise on specific topics.
 And so on.

 Separate The Content